hawthorne-michaeld/hawthorne-michaeld.github.io/index.md

 A Python/Arcpy interactive analysis that identifies public school institutions that are located within or within a user-defined buffer distance of FEMA Special Flood Hazard Areas in the Texas, Golden Triangle.
 This project allows a user to select a county and provide a buffer zone distance.
 The analysis processes the appropriate flood data, and identifies those schools that are within the given user-defined criteria.

-[This project can be viewed at: GitHub Project 1 (Golden Triangle Flood Risk)]
+[This project can be viewed at: (https://github.com/hawthorne-michaeld/golden-triangle-flood-risk/tree/main/GitHub%20Project%201%20(Golden%20Triangle%20Flood%20Risk))]

 ---
 [Project 2 Title](/pdf/sample_presentation.pdf)